PhiniteLab/backpropagation-nn-matlab-toolbox/README.md

  I hope it is useful for you :)

  There are seven main usage of this library:

  - establishing model to nonlinear input-output relation
  - estimation for a given system dynamic model
  - training linear output for a given set
+ - multiple classification or modelling line pattern

 Which kinds of projects you can utilize the basis of this codes?